huaweicloud/terraform-provider-huaweicloud/docs/resources/vpn_customer_gateway.md

   Changing this parameter will create a new resource.

+* `certificate_content` - (Optional, String)  The CA certificate content of the customer gateway.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The resource ID.

+* `serial_number` - Indicates the serial number of the customer gateway certificate.

+* `signature_algorithm` - Indicates the signature algorithm of the customer gateway certificate.

+* `issuer` - Indicates the issuer of the customer gateway certificate.

+* `subject` - Indicates the subject of the customer gateway certificate.

+* `expire_time` - Indicates the expire time of the customer gateway certificate.

+* `is_updatable` - Indicates whether the customer gateway certificate is updatable.

 * `created_at` - The create time.